unclepaul84/streaming-proto-spike/README.md

 Platform/language neutral Protocol Buffer based file format specification which is stream writable/readable.

 ### Problem Statement
-Protocol Buffers are [not designed](https://protobuf.dev/programming-guides/techniques/#large-data) for parsing large messages.
+Protocol Buffer library is [not designed](https://protobuf.dev/programming-guides/techniques/#large-data) for parsing large messages.

 ### Solution
- This file format specification allows to define custom file formats based on length-prefixed serialized protobuf payloads.
+ File format specification which allows to define custom file formats based on length-prefixed serialized protobuf payloads.
+This allows files to be read/written in a streaming fasion, thus not requiring to hold the entire dataset in physical memory of the process.

 ### File Byte Layout
 * All integers are 4 byte, Big Endian encoded